dtikhonov/talks/netdev-0x14/lsquic-slides.md

   to write to it
 - User has written to stream outside of ``on_write()`` callbacks (that is allowed) and now there are packets ready to be sent
-- A timer (pacer, retransmission, idle, etc) has expired
 - A control frame needs to be sent out
 - A stream needs to be serviced or created